ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 When using arrays, the programmer must take special care to avoid runtime errors, which can be caused by a number of factors.

 Index " + index + " out of bounds, array size is " + size

 Can not modify na array

 Reaching maximum size of the array.
-Maximum size is 100000 Cannot create an array with a negative size
+Maximum size is 100000 (Array is too large.
+Maximum size is 100000)

+Cannot create an array with a negative size

 Can not call pop() if array is empty

 Index 'from' should be less than index 'to'

 Index out of bounds